 The best time to visit the Blue Grotto is during the morning to mid afternoon hours.
 But note that boats do not go out when the sea is rough or wind conditions are bad (unfortunately what happened to us).
 Good news is that you don’t need to book a tour in advance.
 Just show up and hop on a boat.
 The tour lasts about 20 minutes.

 32. View Panorama Point

 Panorama Point is an actual location that you can go up to and take in some stunning views.

 Explore One (or many) Megalithic Temple

-Pre-historic templates and world heritage sites, these templates were built during 3600 BC and 2500 BC.
+Pre-historic temples and world heritage sites, these temples were built during 3600 BC and 2500 BC.
 The most notable ones are;

 We visited Ħaġar Qim and Mnajdra.
 These are located very close to the Blue Grotto so suggest coupling these with the Blue Grotto.
 The oldest temple is Ġgantija which is located in Gozo and can be easily seen on your trip to the island.

 Visit the Beaches and Sites in The North

 In my opinion, no visit to Malta is complete without seeing Popeye’s village and therefore easily makes this 40 things to see in Malta list!
 This 1980’s film set of the musical Popeye’s is now a themed park.
 We didn’t go inside the park itself but saw the village from the opposite end.
 The backdrop of the village with the milky blue waters of the sea in the foreground makes quite a picturesque scene.